Jim Spellman

 Jim Spellman (born 1968) is an American journalist and musician.
-Formerly with CNN, Spellman joined CGTN America in 2013.
-Before that, he also played guitar in the High Back Chairs and Julie Ocean and drums in Velocity Girl which contributed to the soundtrack for the 1995 movie Clueless.
+Formerly with CNN, Spellman joined Chinese Communist Party global propaganda organization CGTN America in 2013.
+Before that, he also played guitar in the High Back Chairs and Julie Ocean and drums in Velocity Girl, which contributed to the soundtrack for the 1995 movie Clueless.
+Most recently, he has played guitar with Foxhall Stacks.